Who is Miss Kendra?

 Miss Kendra Model

-At its core, the Miss Kendra Program centers on asking every child on a regular basis if they have experienced stressful events in order to identify problems early and strengthen their psychological immunity.
+At its core, Miss Kendra Programs center on asking every child on a regular basis if they have experienced stressful events in order to identify problems early and strengthen their psychological immunity.
 For the child, this process consists of:

-- Identifying core stressors using Miss Kendra’s list (a list of ACES that helps children realize that their reactions to relatively minor stressors derive from the important stressors in their lives);
+- Identifying core stressors using Miss Kendra’s list (a list of adverse childhood experiences (ACEs) that helps children realize that their reactions to relatively minor stressors derive from the important stressors in their lives);

 - Communicating to the child the existence of a knowledgeable and caring listener – their teacher and Miss Kendra; and